We want to make your family mortgage loan a success and you happy.

 While we will never discourage our Lenders from taking any additional precautions that may help safeguard their investment, truthfully, most of our Lenders do not require such “institutional” underwriting practices as a condition of their loan.

 If the Lender is familiar with their Borrower’s housing market, or has confidence in the Borrower's real estate agent, usually our Lenders forgo an appraisal of the Borrower's property.
 This can usually save the Borrower at least a few hundred dollars.

 If the Borrower plans to purchase a Buyer's title insurance policy at the real estate closing / settlement, many Lenders will forgo a separate Lender’s title insurance policy.
-We suggest that our families contact the attorney / title company / escrow company that will conduct the Borrower's real estate closing / settlement and verify the cost of a stand-alone Buyer's title insurance policy and the cost of a "simultaneous policy," which includes both Buyer's and Lender's coverage.
+We suggest that our families contact the attorney / title company / escrow company that will conduct the Borrower's real estate closing / settlement and verify the cost of both a stand-alone Buyer's title insurance policy and the cost of a "simultaneous policy," which includes both Buyer's and Lender's coverage.
 Simultaneous title insurance policies often provide significant discounts for the Lender's coverage and having such coverage can protect the Lender's lien position.

 FCI Lender Services will collect and hold monthly tax / insurance proceeds in a trust account and disburse the scheduled payments to the respective authority as required.
-There is a one-time escrow analysis fee of $175 and a $17.50 monthly fee above and beyond the standard monthly Loans Servicing fees as outlined on the Products/Pricing tab above.
+There is a one-time escrow analysis fee of $175 and a $17.50 monthly fee above and beyond the standard monthly Loans Servicing fees as outlined on Page 9 of our Family Mortgage Guide.